What Are Amazon FBA Transaction Fees and Fee Breakdowns

 But what do those Amazon fees represent?
 Some of the FBA transaction fees we’ll be explaining aren’t shown on the example above, but they may show up on your Amazon settlement at some point.

 FBA Order Handling Fee

 The FBA Order Handling Fee is literally just that — it is a fee to physically touch your product.
-After all someone has to do it, now that you use FBA you surely aren’t.
-I do not know why they give media items a pass on this fee.
-Perhaps it is because of sellers selling used books or because Amazon got its start in media, at the moment lets just call it a mystery and move on to the next fee.
+After all, someone has to do it, now that you use FBA, it doesn’t have to be you.

 FBA Pick and Pack Fee

 The FBA Pick and Pack Fee is exactly what it sounds like.
 You need to pay for a worker to physically pick your product from one box and pack it into a new box.

 The FBA Weight Handling Fee is sort of an extension to the FBA Order Handling Fee.

 Just like the Order Handling Fee, you are paying for someone to touch your product, above and beyond a simple pick and pack.
 Under this transaction fee, your item is charged for how much effort it physically takes to move your product.